Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 The taxi will drop you at the park entrance, where you will be asked to pay Q50 for the ticket.
 You will also definitely be approached by someone trying to offer you a tour or guidance.

 Make sure you go early.
 We had breakfast in town around 8 am, and straight after, we hopped on a track that we booked the day before.
-We arrived at Semuc around 9:30.
+We arrived at Semuc just after 9 am.
 The organized tours will not arrive at the pools before midday, so if you arrive early, you will have plenty of time to take photos and enjoy the mirador and pools without the crowds.

-As we arrived, we decided to climb the mirador first.
+As we arrived, we decided to climb the Mirador first.
 It is a good walk up the stairs and rocks.
-Not too challenging, but it can be hot, so make sure you pack water.
+Not too challenging, but it can be hot, so make sure you pack plenty of water.

 We returned to town on time for late lunch.
-I highly recommend Kalual restaurant.
+I highly recommend Kalual restaurant in the centre of Lanquin.

 I would say booking a Semuc Champey tour makes sense if you really want to see and experience the caves.
 If you are not bothered about the caves – go without the tour.
 It will be cheaper, and you will be able to do what you want with your time.